aarshitaacharya/ml-playground/README.md

 Each notebook:
 - Is self-contained and beginner-friendly
 - Starts from mathematical intuition
-- Implements models using **only NumPy**
 - Includes plots, animations, or decision boundary visualizations

-No prior ML library knowledge required.

----

-## Why This Exists

-Too many ML resources either:
-- Jump straight to libraries without explaining the math
-- Stay too theoretical without showing how to implement

-This repo bridges that gap: **you'll understand AND implement**.

 ---